 Placed by Vault Syntax on Tomb:1 (Never Generated Randomly)

 If not done correctly, Tomb is one of the deadliest places in the game.
-A character facing Tomb must tackle these three problems:
+A character facing Tomb must tackle these problems:

 - Greater mummies and mummy priests can torment you, instantly cutting your HP by up to half.
 They can then smite you to finish the job.